tk421bsod/maximilian/HOSTING.md

 or
 `A Git command failed.
 Setup cannot continue.`

-Carefully read the output above the error message to figure out what to do next.
+Carefully read the output to determine what to do next.
-The issue can't be determined automatically because Git doesn't provide enough info.
+Annoyingly, the issue can't be determined automatically because Git doesn't provide enough info.
-Here are some common issues to be aware of.

 Seeing something about "dubious ownership"?
 You may have run Maximilian as root or cloned the repository as root.